Paris Memories: Synopsis

 Mia works as a Russian interpreter in Paris.
 Her partner Vincent is the head of an department at a hospital in the city.
-One evening at a restaurant with Vincent, their meal is interrupted by Vicnet being telephoned and called away on a emergency and Mia finds herself alone.
+One evening at a restaurant with Vincent, their meal is interrupted by Vincent being telephoned and called away on an emergency and Mia finds herself alone.
 While riding home on her motorcycle, a storm surprises Mia and she takes refuge at random in a restaurant called "L'Étoile d'or".
 Mia waits making notes for her next assignment and drinking alone for the storm to pass.
 A few moments later the restaurant is attacked by terrorists, who machine-gun the customers and finish off everything that moves.
 Mia hides.

 Mia survives the attack but is traumatized, and after being discharged from hospital spends the next three months in the countryside, with her mother.
 Her abdominal wound is healing, but the attack has left Mia partially amnesiac and unable to remember most of the event.
-Eager to heal and understand what happened, Mia returns to Paris..
+Eager to heal and understand what happened, Mia returns to Paris.
 She joins a victims' support association, meets a teenager grieving for her parents, and is insulted by a woman who accuses her of locking herself in the bathroom, without letting other people in.
 She also meets Thomas, who was celebrating his birthday that evening with colleagues.
 He is seriously injured in the legs, but has retained all of his memory.